Claro M. Recto: World War II (1939-1945), second term (1941-1946)

 During World War II, Recto was arrested by the US colonial government for collaboration charges with the Japanese.
 Despite this, he ran for senator in the 1941 senatorial elections and reaped 1,084,003 votes, the highest number of votes among the 24 elected senators.
 However, Imperial Japan invaded on December 8, 1941, preventing the elected senators from taking the oath.
 Thus, they were not seated until 1945.

 By 1943, the Commonwealth established a government-in-exile in Washington, DC; however, many politicians stayed behind and collaborated with the occupying Japanese, among them Recto and then-Minister of Interior José P. Laurel.
 The Japanese installed Laurel as the President of the Second Philippine Republic on October 14, 1943.
-Recto was appointed as Commissioner of Education in 1942 and as Minister of Foreign Affairs from 1943 to 1944.
+Recto was appointed Commissioner of Education in 1942 and as Minister of Foreign Affairs from 1943 to 1944.
 As Minister, he signed the Philippine-Japanese Treaty of Alliance alongside the Japanese Ambassador to the Philippines Sozyo Murata on October 20, 1943.